XRPLF/xrpl-dev-portal/content/gateway_services_spec.md

     ...
 ```

-Ripple defines the following properties:
+The host-meta JRD may contain any of the following Ripple-defined properties:

 | Property | Value | Description |
 |----------|-------|-------------|